Authentic Spanish Gazpacho Recipe

 On a warm day, this delicious Gazpacho recipe is perfect!

 Our chef Fay has been in Spain recently and has been making plenty of Gazpacho to cool and hydrate on hot summer days.
-Gazpacho is full of fibre, as well as essential vitamins and minerals, including iron, phosphorus, calcium, potassium, magnesium, sodium, manganese, zinc and copper.
+Gazpacho is full of fiber, as well as essential vitamins and minerals, including iron, phosphorus, calcium, potassium, magnesium, sodium, manganese, zinc, and copper.
 The tomatoes contain lots of vitamin E and you even get a vitamin C boost from the peppers.
 So not only is it delicious, it’s healthy, too!
-Below is Fay’s Gazpacho recipe for this Spanish favourite.
+Below is Fay’s recipe for this Spanish favourite.

 All measurements are approx and can be adjusted to taste for this Gazpacho recipe.

 – 1kg very ripe tasty tomatoes (if this isn’t available you can use tinned)

 – ¾ of a small cucumber if available, otherwise use ⅓ – ½ of a normal cucumber.
 I sometimes substitute courgette – this gives a creamier Gazpacho.

 – 100ml good olive oil

 – 50ml vinegar de Jerez if available, if not most kinds of vinegar will do, but not malt.

 – Chop up all the ingredients and mix together in a large pan

 – Optional – make a drizzle consisting of sweet paprika, olive oil, and salt to accompany your Gazpacho.